INDIANAPOLIS -- Every night this week has something different in store for Ed Carpenter.

 Carpenter wasn’t always so placid.
 He had quite a temper when he was younger, a fiery streak that still occasionally flares up when he’s in the midst of a tense race.

 But the stepson of series founder Tony George, whose family traces its roots to the purchase of Indianapolis Motor Speedway after World War II, Carpenter made a conscious effort to change.
-Having kids was a part of it -- he wanted to be a role model for Makenna, Ryder and Cruz.

 "When I was younger, I didn’t control my emotions well enough," Carpenter explained.
 "It’s something I’ve tried to get better at as I’ve gotten older, not only in racing but life.
 My family and kids have made me a lot better person and in turn made me a better driver."